 FinTech Wales Foundry Accelerator Program 2022 Cohort Announced

-The FinTech Wales Foundry, the flagship accelerator program by FinTech Wales, has today announced the nine FinTech startups accepted into its 2022 Accelerator.
+The FinTech Wales Foundry, the flagship accelerator program by FinTech Wales, has today announced the eight FinTech startups accepted into its 2022 Accelerator.

 The 12-week no equity program, titled The Foundry: Validate Raise & Scale, is the only accelerator of its kind in Wales, with an explicit focus on helping founders overcome the challenges of validating, fundraising, and scaling a new venture successfully.